nutcrtnk/DHGNet/README.md

 # DHGNet

-Code repository for EMNLP 2021 (finding) paper "Cross-lingual Transfer for Text Classification with Dictionary-based Heterogeneous Graph."
+Code repository for findings of EMNLP 2021 paper "Cross-lingual Transfer for Text Classification with Dictionary-based Heterogeneous Graph."